Library Research Guide

 Welcome to the Libraries' Communication Sciences and Disorders Guide!
 This guide is designed to help you learn how to use K-State Libraries' many resources.
-If this guide does not have the information you are looking for, don't hesitate to email me (Cindy Logan) or Ask A Librarian for help
+If this guide does not have the information you are looking for, don't hesitate to email me (Cindy Logan) or check for other Research Help options.

 In this guide you will find pages about the following topics: